Understanding home insurance adjusters

 When you file a claim, your home insurance company will typically set up an appointment for a home insurance adjuster to visit.
 Knowing what to expect from home insurance adjusters can help you get ready.
 Here’s a brief step-by-step guide to preparing for a home adjuster visit:

-- Collect helpful documents: Collect documents that the adjuster can use for evidence as part of the decision-making process.
+- Collect documents: Collect documents that the adjuster can use for evidence as part of the decision-making process.
 Some of the documents you may want to have ready are witness statements and contact information, photos or videos taken of the damage, and receipts or estimates for repairs or for the items that were lost, stolen or damaged.

 - Plan to be home during the visit: Although you are not required to be present for the visit, it’s a good idea to be home to answer questions and make sure the adjuster does not overlook anything.
 You may want to have some estimates ready to compare to the adjuster’s findings.

-How much does a home adjuster cost?
+How much does a home insurance adjuster cost?

 In most cases, a home adjuster works for the insurance company.
 They do not charge you a fee because the carrier pays them.